Melyohin-AA/OpenWeatherApiHandleLib/README.md

 In the `ApiHandleUpdateMode.OnDemand` update mode the object retrieves weather data only on user request.

-In the `ApiHandleUpdateMode.Polling` update mode the object starts the polling loop at the background.
+In the `ApiHandleUpdateMode.Polling` update mode the object starts the polling loop on the background.
 The polling loop updates all the cached data once per `WeatherRelevancePeriod` seconds.

 #### `ApiHandle.ExceptionHandler` delegate
 The `ApiHandle.ExceptionHandler` delegate represents a delegate used to handle an exception.